 There are some activities in Paris that are just so quintessentially Parisian that you can’t imagine doing them anywhere else.
-And one of those essential activities in our mind is to attend a cabaret show, and arguably the most famous cabaret show in Paris, if not the world, is the show at the Moulin Rouge.
+And one of those, in our mind, is attending a cabaret show.
+The most famous cabaret show in Paris, and probably the world, is the show at the Moulin Rouge.

 Table of Contents: